Professional wrestling strikes: Spear

+Jumping spear

+Also known as a leaping spear, this version sees the wrestling jump as they are charging towards to opponent just before making contact with their shoulder.
+Ricky Starks and Bron Breakker use the move as a finisher.

 Striking spear

 In this variation, the wrestler does not pull on the opponent's legs in a double leg takedown, relying only on the strike's momentum to force the opponent down.
-Rhyno uses this variation as his finisher, calling it Gore.
+Rhyno uses this variation as his finisher, calling it the Gore.

 Spear with multiple punches

 This variation of spear is laying the opponent down with a spear and punching them with Thesz press punches.

 Turnbuckle thrust

 This move is performed to an opponent set up resting back first against the turnbuckle.
 Then the wrestler takes hold of the second rope with both hands, opens their arms, and strikes, driving the attacking shoulder into the opponent's midsection, often repeatedly, as the attacker swings their legs back and forth to gain momentum.
 A variation sees smaller wrestlers using the tops of their heads instead of the shoulder or running from the center of the ring.

 Splash

 A splash is an attack very similar to a body press in function but not in execution.
 The difference lies in that it is executed from a falling position.
 Most of the times the attack is performed horizontally, and most variations can seamlessly transition into a pin.